 Erik D. Bolog

-Over the course of his career, Mr. Bolog has developed a unique expertise in medical-related litigation.
+For the past 29 years Mr. Bolog has limited his practice to complex and high-profile civil litigation and arbitration, including international tribunals and estate and tax, FISA, government contracts, bank and regulatory, real estate, bankruptcy, qui tam and medical related litigation.
+He has first-chair’d more than 50 jury trials and hundreds of bench trials.
+Over the course of his career, Mr. Bolog has developed a unique expertise in medical-related litigation, reinforced by numerous medical cases.
 He has served as a faculty member at the American Academy of Neurology Annual Meetings, lecturing on the medical-legal issues associated with litigation.
-He has been a featured speaker at the annual A.E.L.E.
-Prisoner Litigation Seminar, lecturing on litigation strategies relating to prisoner care.
-His cases have achieved national media recognition and have been featured on 60 Minutes, Dateline NBC, 20/20, MSNBC, CNBC, ABC News, CBS News, NBC News, Fox News and Fox Files.
+Many of the cases he has been involved with have achieved national media recognition and have been featured on 60 Minutes, Dateline NBC, 20/20, MSNBC, CNBC, ABC News, CBS News, NBC News, Fox News and Fox Files.

 Memberships & Activities